2011 24 Hours of Le Mans: Background

 The 24 Hours of Le Mans began in 1923 when automotive journalist Charles Faroux, the Automobile Club de l'Ouest (ACO) general secretary Georges Durand, and the industrialist Emile Coquile agreed to hold a test of vehicle reliability and durability.
 The 24 Hours of Le Mans is considered one of the world's most prestigious motor races and is part of the Triple Crown of Motorsport.
 The race's 79th iteration was held on 11 and 12 June 2011 at the 13.629 km Circuit de la Sarthe, near Le Mans, France.
 It was the third of seven automobile endurance races in the 2011 Intercontinental Le Mans Cup.

 Peugeot led the LMP1 Manufacturers' Cup with 55 points, 17 ahead of second-place Audi after winning the 1000 km of Spa six weeks earlier.
-BMW led the LMGTE Manufacturers Cup with 49 points, 11 more than second-placed Ferrari, and 14 more than third-place Corvette.
+BMW led the LMGTE Manufacturers Cup with 49 points, 11 more than second-placed Ferrari and 14 more than third-place Corvette.
 Peugeot Sport led the LMP1 Teams' Cup with 27 points, followed by Audi Sport Team Joest, Team Oreca, and Rebellion Racing, each 19, 18, and 12 points.
 Signatech Nissan led the LMP2 Teams' Cup with 22 points, and OAK Racing was second with four less.
 AF Corse led the LMGTE Pro Teams' Cup, with 27 points, followed by BMW Motorsport, with 26 points.
 Proton Competition led the LMGTE Am standings with 24 points, followed by Krohn Racing with 21 points.

 Regulation changes

 The ACO authored the 2011 regulations to respect the environment and support sustainable development by encouraging the use of new technologies and techniques that reduce carbon emissions and fuel consumption.
 Le Mans Prototype (LMP) cars could now be equipped with four-wheel or kinetic energy recovery system hybrid powertrains, to recover energy otherwise lost by braking, exhaust, or heat generated by the engine and suspension dampers.
 Each hybrid system was limited to 500 kW between braking zones, and driver aids such as push-to-pass were prohibited.
-The ACO reduced fuel capacity for both petrol and diesel vehicles and decreased engine sizes for turbocharged and diesel engines.
+The ACO reduced fuel capacity for petrol and diesel vehicles and decreased engine sizes for turbocharged and diesel engines.
 To reduce lift, all prototype cars had to weigh 900 kg and have vertical fins atop the engine cover.